olamilekanadesoye/TradeZone_Analytics/README.md

 ### Step 2: Standardize NumericaL Columns

 **Tables affected:** reviews

-**Issues Found:** Inconsitent rating number such as 0,-1, and 7 were idetified in the rating column.
+**Issues Found:** Inconsistent rating number such as 0,-1, and 7 were idetified in the rating column.

 **Decision:** Used CASE WHEN to convert non-excepted rating number to their nearest possible number rating.
 0,-1 to 1 and 7 to 5

-**Reason:** To ensure that ratings is consistent with expected range of 1-5, while ensuring no loss of data.
+**Reason:** To ensure that ratings is consitent with expected range of 1-5, while ensuring no loss of data.

 **Result:** The rating column in the review table now contain rating within the range of 1-5